-The SEC comes into force under the Data and Communications Company (DCC) Licence, which has been established to manage the smart metering communications infrastructure.
+The SEC is enforced under the Data and Communications Company (DCC) licence, which has been established to manage the smart metering communications infrastructure.

-The DCC, energy suppliers and network operators are required by licence to become a Party to the SEC and comply with its provisions.
-Other bodies who wish to use the DCC’s services must also accede to the SEC to do so.
+The DCC, Energy Suppliers and Network Operators are required by the licence to become a Party to the SEC and comply with its provisions.
+Other bodies that wish to use the DCC’s services must also accede to the SEC.

 The SEC is self-governed and is managed by the SEC Panel, with oversight, where appropriate, from Ofgem.